sriyabro/ZoomRec-PDF/README.md

 # zoom-class-records-document-generater

-### Simple application to ease - keeping records of zoom classes by generating pdf files
+### Simple application to ease - creating pdf files to keep records of zoom classes

-- Simple basic UI using tkinter
+- tkinter - Basic UI
 - WebKit HTML to PDF (wkhtmltopdf) - for formatting the document using HTML and generating the PDF